mikelovesolivia/driving-coach/README.md

 ![image](https://github.com/user-attachments/assets/fccb0732-3162-49d0-b229-d4191770fb15)

-Which indicates that the model fits the training data very well.
+Which indicates that the model fits the training data well.

 Below are some selected segmentation results: